Acceleration Studies Foundation

 Foresight Development

-Futures Studies Education + Personal Foresight Skills Practice
+Personal Foresight Skills Practice + General Foresight Education

 Course Intro:

 Yet there are great challenges ahead as well.
 Fundamental problems (hunger, drought, disease, overpopulation, poverty, underemployment, corruption, human rights violations, violent conflict) persist in the developing world, and the most developed countries (MDCs) are gaining new problems (obesity, addiction, dependence, institutional educational decline, media centralization, erosion of democracy) related to their affluence.
 What’s more, several global problems (environmental degradation, climate change, global security, rising energy cost) are likely to get worse before they get better, and the world is now so interconnected that big problems anywhere are becoming everyone's problem.
-At the same time, cultural change is in some ways slowing down as our technology speeds up all around us.
-Economic, political, legal, social, environmental, and even ethical standards—a broad set of global human rights and entitlements—are beginning to appear in every nation on the planet.
+Most curiously, cultural change in developed societies the world over is in many ways "saturating," or heading for one common, stable type of future, while our technology continues to speed up and complexity all around us.
+Economic, political, legal, social, environmental, and even ethical standards in every nation on the planet are moving toward one common set (with small variations between nations) of global human rights and entitlements—and most of the developing nations are seeing the fastest changes and disruptions.

 In our lifetimes, benefits and leverage from the positive use of science, technology, business, politics, and social activism will only get more powerful, while "immune systems" guarding against the rising potential dangers in our high-tech world will only get more important.
 Meanwhile automation, computers, robots, and avatars/agents are progressively exceeding our biological capabilities, and becoming increasingly intimate extensions and representations of our individual selves.
-What will tomorrow's "biologically-inspired" information technology do in this regard?
-What an extraordinary, special time to be alive.
+There may come a time this century when our most advanced technology becomes 'organic' (evolved, not built by humans) and when our biological selves become 'technologic' (increasingly closely connected to our modern machines).

 Course Description: